tilley-charles/glide/README.md

-# glide - Utility to transfer code from a text editor to a statistical software GUI
+# glide - Transfer code from a text editor to a statistical software GUI

 ## Use
   - The executable will transfer code from a text editor to a statistical software GUI (e.g., Stata, RStudio, etc.).